 Sweet Thing/Candidate (Live, Los Angeles ’74)

-In honor and in celebration of Cracked Actor, the new live release from David Bowie’s infamously depraved yet musically stellar ’74 tour (the new album narrows in on one evening, his September 5th show at Los Angeles’ Universal Amphitheater, which I had the blearied pleasure of attending!), Riot Material scratched up a BBC documentary from that same tour, titled Cracked Actor: A Film About David Bowie.
+In honor and in celebration of Cracked Actor, the new live release from David Bowie’s infamously depraved yet musically stellar ’74 tour.
+The new album narrows in on one evening, his September 5th show at Los Angeles’s Universal Amphitheater.
+Riot Material scratched up a BBC documentary from that same tour, titled Cracked Actor: A Film About David Bowie.
 The 1975 film, viewable below, is directed by Alan Yentob: [Read more…]

 The Bad Batch (2016) is a stark and stunning new film by Ana Lily Amirpour.
 And timely too, considering every effort by our current regime to cast those of seeming naught into the desperate oblivions of a world only slightly less unhinged than the one depicted in this film.
 With a nod to the current depravity of our day, the film opens (forgive my indulgence) in the wet dream of said regime whose spooging head is our ever-ranting, ever-pissy Child-in-Chief — let’s call him Boy — he who nightly wets his bed and in the dreamy slosh fingers blindly for his own plundered asshole.
 Were the Boy blessedly in this film, he’d be swiftly on a sizzling spit: fatted swine for its flesh-hungry natives.